jcornill/SatisfactoryModdingGuide/SMLInstallGuide.md

 Ignore "**Detours**" and "**ExampleMod**" for now and right click on "**SatisfactoryModLoader**".

-A context menu appears here you just need to click "Build".
+A context menu appears where you just need to click "Build".

 ![alt text](https://github.com/jcornill/SatisfactoryModdingGuide/raw/master/visualStudio_Build.png "visualStudio_Build")